 - 9 cups water

-Turn the dough out onto a floured surface.
+- Turn the dough out onto a floured surface.
 Knead the dough for 3 minutes and shape into a ball.
 Cover lightly with a towel and allow to rest for 10 minutes.
-(Meanwhile, get the water + baking soda boiling as instructed further down)

-Place pretzel onto prepared baking sheet.
+- Place pretzel onto the prepared baking sheet.
 Sprinkle each with coarse sea salt.
 Repeat with remaining pretzels.